PyEllips/pyElli/paper/paper.md

 In addition, limitations of the specific software included with each instrument may stimulate scientists to use third-party software: bundled software packages may not support specific desirable kinds of analyses, such as including the response of optically anisotropic materials or simultaneous fitting of external experimental parameters.

-**PyElli** offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible, by providing data imports from various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion).
+**pyElli** offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible, by providing data imports from various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion).
 The code is designed with extensibility and adaptability in mind enabling the implementation of individually adapted models as well as data evaluation with custom tools.
 Typical examples for advanced use-cases are implementations of custom experimental geometries not covered by other software [@eberheim2022], imaging ellipsometry, or as a full FAIR data automated analysis pipeline for SE measurements.
-**PyElli** also supports recent advances in the standardization of ellipsometry data and models, addressing the need for FAIR data [@Wilkinson2016].
+**pyElli** also supports recent advances in the standardization of ellipsometry data and models, addressing the need for FAIR data [@Wilkinson2016].

-**PyElli** aims to provide a straight-forward database of predefined dispersion models for analyzing materials.
+**pyElli** aims to provide a straight-forward database of predefined dispersion models for analyzing materials.
 All optical models adhere closely to the literature [@Hilfiker2018].
 The software easily includes the popular public-domain database for optical constants [refractiveindex.info](https://refractiveindex.info) [@rii].
 This allows the inclusion of literature dispersions with a single line of code.
 Additional dispersion relations can be either hard coded, which is more efficient, or parsed from a text-based domain-specific language into a dispersion which can be fitted, e.g., polynomially.

-**PyElli** supports multiple solving algorithms with different characteristics.
+**pyElli** supports multiple solving algorithms with different characteristics.
 Currently, two algorithms using different formulations are available: a fast algorithm based on a 2x2 matrix formulation [@byrnes2020multilayer] and a more complex 4x4 matrix formulation [@Berreman72; @berreman4x4_doku; @berreman4x4_software].
 The 2x2 matrix algorithm divides the light into two perpendicular linearly polarized beams, which are solved separately.
 One of its limitations is eliminating the possibility to include birefringent materials.